Support groups

 My Barnsley Too

-Call: Barnsley Advocacy on 0300 012 0412
+Call Barnsley Advocacy on 0300 012 0412 for more details or email mbt@cloverleaf-advocacy.co.uk

 Older People's Forum

-Group meetings: bi-monthly at the Town Hall
+Group meetings: bi-monthly at the Town Hall.

-Call: (01226) 773447 or 775838 for more information, or if you're interested in becoming a member.
+Call (01226) 773447 or 775838 for more details or if you'd like to become a member.

 Substance Misuse Forum

-Call: (01226) 773447 for more information, or if you're interested in becoming a member.
+Call (01226) 773447 for more details or if you'd like to become a member.

-Wednesday's Voice
+Thursday's Voice

-Call: Barnsley Advocacy on 0300 012 0412
+Call Barnsley Advocacy on 0300 012 0412 for more details or email anthony.carr@cloverleaf-advocacy.co.uk.

 Your Voice